MENU

 Getting major-related work experience can be a great way for students to apply what they have learned in the classroom and can help clarify career goals.
 In addition, students gain a competitive edge in their full-time job search because they have the skills and relevant experience that employers are seeking.
 Internships are usually offered over the duration of one academic semester and can be part-time or full-time, paid or unpaid, and may or may not be for academic credit.
 A summer job, volunteer experience, or community service position that is related to your field of study could also be considered an internship.

 If the academic department has a required internship or offers an internship course, students should meet with their academic advisor to discuss the requirements of that program.
 Career Services is still available to assist the student in finding their internship position.
-If the academic department does not offer academic internship credit, students may receive academic credit for their internship experiences through the Co-op Program, providing they meet the requirements of the program.
+If the academic department does not offer academic internship credit, students may receive academic credit for their internship experiences through the Co-op Program, providing they meet the requirements to enroll.

 Micro-Internships are short-term, paid, professional assignments that are similar to those given to new hires or interns.
 These projects enable Career Launchers to demonstrate skills, explore career paths, and build their networks as they seek the right full-time role.
 Unlike traditional internships, Micro-Internships can take place year-round, typically range from 5 to 40 hours of work, and are due between one week and one month after kick-off.
 Micro-Internships are used by companies ranging from those in the Fortune 100 to emerging start-ups, and go across departments including sales, marketing, technology, HR, and finance.
 Students can be selected for multiple micro-internships.